Where to Begin

 Memoir Weekend Intensive (NYC)

-In collaboration with Cagibi, I am launching a monthly Memoir Weekend Intensive, beginning January 24 & 25, 2026.
-This hybrid in-person / online intensive is for Memoir writers who have already begun writing a first draft and need help and support to finish it, or, for those who have written a first draft and want feedback and suggestions to begin revising it.
+In collaboration with Cagibi, I am launching a monthly Memoir Weekend Intensive, This ongoing, hybrid in-person / online intensive is for Memoir writers who want to begin or have already begun writing a first draft and need help and support to finish it.
 This workshop will focus on finding the emotional core of your story.
 We will work at teasing out the narrative threads of your story, the themes, motifs, and the overall intention that makes a personal narrative cohesive and engaging.
 Following the framework offered by master of nonfiction Vivian Gornick, we will work together at identifying the situation and the story, and pinpointing what she calls the main insight that underlies and propels any great personal narrative forward.

 A bit about me…